poulamisganguly/poulamisganguly.github.io/cv.md

 ### 2016 ###
 Poster at the Computational and Physical Biology Interest Group Workshop, _The Francis Crick Institute, London_ (December)

-Poster presentation at the Physics of Living Matter Symposium, _DAMTP, Cambridge_ (September)
+Poster at the Physics of Living Matter Symposium, _DAMTP, Cambridge_ (September)

-Poster presentation and selected talk in the IASBS-ICTP School on Active Matter and Chemotaxis, _Iran_ (May)
+Poster and selected talk at the IASBS-ICTP School on Active Matter and Chemotaxis, _Iran_ (May)

-Poster presentation at the Physical Biology Circle Meeting, _Institut Pierre-Gilles de Gennes, Paris_ (May)
+Poster at the Physical Biology Circle Meeting, _Institut Pierre-Gilles de Gennes, Paris_ (May)